Configure Storefront Search Redirects

 What About Search Redirects?

-Search redirects provide Brandon Wilson, Cloud Kicks merchandiser, with guided search control over what the shopper sees.
-When shoppers enter a search term, he can direct them to a particular page or URL, which enhances their buying experience and increases the likelihood that they’ll buy something.
-When they search for sneakers, for example, the redirect returns the Special High-End Jazzy Sneaker page, showing an athlete wearing those sneakers in a road race.
-Very exciting, and more importantly, just what the shopper was looking for!
+Search redirects provide you with guided search control over what the shopper sees.
+When shoppers enter a search term, you can configure a redirect to take them to a particular page or URL.
+The redirect enhances their buying experience and the likelihood that they place an order.
+When they search for running shoes, for example, the redirect returns a Special High-End Running Shoe page, showing an athlete wearing a featured brand of running shoes in a road race.
+The experience is engaging, and the shoes are just what the shopper was looking for.

 What’s even better is that each search redirect can be triggered by multiple, comma-separated keywords.
 That’s a lot of control!